 Yandex Cloud

-Errors occurring in DataSphere projects may require you to reset the installed packages and computations or to change project settings.
-For most of these tasks, you will need a role no lower than datasphere.community-projects.developer.
-To resize the project storage, you need a role no lower than datasphere.community-projects.editor.
+Errors occurring in DataSphere projects may require you to reset the installed packages and computations or change your project settings.
+For most of these tasks, you will need the datasphere.community-projects.developer role or higher.
+To resize the project storage, you need the datasphere.community-projects.editor role or higher.

 2. Click More.

-3. Click Troubleshooting in the list that opens and select the required task:
+3. Click Troubleshooting in the list that opens and select the required action:

 • Factory reset: Resetting the interpreter state and deleting all installed libraries.
-Notebook codes, cell outputs, and all project resources will be saved.
-Helps when incorrect libraries are installed or the storage is full.
+This will not affect your notebook codes, cell outputs, and all project resources.
+This option can be helpful in case of invalid libraries or full storage.

 • Reset JupyterLab workspace: Closing all open files and notebooks.
-Incorrect files and notebooks may prevent JupyterLab from working properly.
+Corrupted files and notebooks may prevent JupyterLab from working properly.

 • Clear output: Clearing all cell outputs of open notebooks.
-Excessive cell output may prevent JupyterLab from working properly and slow down the browser.
+Excessive cell output may negatively impact JupyterLab performance and slow down your browser.

 • Change project storage size: Resizing the project storage.
 The project will be stopped.
 This will fix the errors caused by full storage.

-• Stop JupyterLab and VM: Stopping all computations, closing open notebooks and shutting down the VM.
-Helps when the project gets stuck for unknown reasons, or if you need to stop running calculations.
+• Stop JupyterLab and VM: Stopping all computations, closing open notebooks, and shutting down the VM.
+This can be helpful when the project gets stuck for unknown reasons, or if you need to stop running calculations.

 Was the article helpful?